zoogie/Bannerbomb3/README.txt

 - All the people on #3dsdev, reading my backlog (Ctrl-F "pivot") provided a wealth of good info on the art of stack pivoting.
 - Nintendo Homebrew Discord for maintaining online tools/guides and helping all the seed/frog/fredminer users.
 I hope this sploit makes your jobs a little easier.
 - Jhynjhiruu for testing
+- Smea for regionFour, which I base the arm part of code_payload on.
+- Wintermute for ROPinstaller, for the gspwn codeload ROP (Bootstrap.S) that I used in code_payload.